JohnTheCoolingFan/Motorchik/README.md

   ./main.py
   ```
 ### 4. Autostart
   You can use any type of auto-starting.
-My PC runs linux and I use systemd unit to run it automatically
+My host runs linux and I use systemd unit to run it automatically
   `~/.config/systemd/user/Motorchik.service`
   ```ini
   [Unit]